 Let’s look at the common reasons why Australian Shepherd coughing occurs, the potential complications, and when to seek help.

 Common causes of Australian Shepherd coughing include heart disease, tracheal collapse, sore throat, lung problems, kennel cough, distemper, canine influenza, cancer, heartworms, allergies, and foreign objects in the throat.
-Occasional coughs are normal but frequent coughs are a sign of an underlying problem.

-Australian Shepherd coughing
+Australian Shepherd Coughing: Common Causes

 The most common causes of Australian Shepherd coughing include: